thaolmk54/hcrn-videoqa/README.md

 python validate.py --cfg configs/msrvtt_qa.yml
 ```
 ## Citations
-If you make you of this repository for your research, please cite the following paper:
+If you make use of this repository for your research, please cite the following paper:
 ```
 @article{le2020hierarchical,
   title={Hierarchical Conditional Relation Networks for Video Question Answering},